What is IAP2 Canada?

 The IAP2 Canada Training Committee has developed a training strategy.
 In 2018, the "Taster" series was launched as a pilot project.
 Offered exclusively to IAP2 members, Tasters are 45-minute "tastes" of longer courses, which allow learners to get an idea of what the longer course is like and how well the trainer performs.The ongoing Mentorship Program allows newcomers in the field to learn, one-on-one, from experienced practitioners.
 Monthly Learning Webinars, co-hosted with IAP2 USA provide in-depth treatment of various aspects of the profession and even members from IAP2 Australasia brave the "you-gotta-be-kidding" early-morning starting time to take part!
 (See the Events section for information on upcoming webinars.)

-IAP2 Canada alternates with IAP2 USA to host the annual North American IAP2 Conference (the 2019 Conference will be in Charlotte, NC, September 4-6).
-IAP2 Canada also produces a bi-monthly newsletter and the annual IAP2 Canada Core Values Awards.
+IAP2 Canada alternates with IAP2 USA to host the annual North American IAP2 Conference.
+IAP2 Canada also produces a newsletter and the annual IAP2 Canada Core Values Awards.

 IAP2 Canada works for its members to identify the tools and resources public participation practitioners need to excel at the work they do.

 Members of the five regional Chapters are first members of IAP2 Canada.
 Chapters are a major benefit of membership as they provide the regional/community link for members and provide opportunities for regional engagement.
 In Canada there are five existing or emerging Chapters: